dzekelid/groups/_listings/meetup/2-member-photo-post.md

 ---
 swagger: "2.0"
 info:
-  title: Meetup
+  title: Meetup Member Photo Upload
-  description: 'The Meetup API provides simple RESTful HTTP and streaming interfaces
-    for exploring and interacting Meetup platform from your own apps.
-The API is a set of core methods and a common request format.
-These are combined to form a URL that returns the information you want. '
+  description: Uploads a photo to be associated with a Member
   version: 1.0.0
 host: api.meetup.com
 basePath: /